PaulKatigbak/GroupAssignment/README.md

 16. You can now run the server by pressing the run or play button once
 17. Run Main twice to open to UI windows.

+## Guideline Questions Answered
+1. The team was able to properly identify and set a realistic project within the given timeframe.
+2. The implementation is able to execute perfectly.
+The code was also made with proper coding practices and comments to help guide readers.
+The implementation does not have executable versions.
+3. README contains all necessary information about the project.
+4. The project was able to implement all the proposed scopes while also having a pleasing and intuitive gui.

 ## Contributors
 ##### Members: